radiantlogic-v8/documentation-new/documentation/deployment/configuration-promotion.md

 Radiant Logic's configuration promotion feature allows you to seamlessly transfer configuration changes across different Identity Data Management instances.
 This enables you to synchronize updates from one environment to another, such as promoting changes from a development environment to QA or production environments.
 This feature is available in Identity Data Management version 8.1.4 and higher.

+Starting with Identity Data Management version 8.4.0, you can also select exactly which staged resources to promote and validate dependencies before exporting.

 > This feature is intended solely for promoting configuration changes and requires the target Identity Data Management environment’s version to be the same as the source environment’s version.

 ## Supported configurations

 This feature promotes all supported changes to resource configurations (creations, updates or deletions).
-Selective promotion of configurations is currently not supported.
 Below is the list of supported configurations:

-- Data Sources
-- Database Templates
-- Custom Templates
-- Schemas
 - Naming Contexts
-- Caches
-- Synchronization Pipelines
-- Interception scripts
+- Data sources
+- Sync Topologies: synchronization pipelines, including their mapping files and scripts.
+Each pipeline is promoted in its current state (running or stopped).
+- Settings (the global settings.json file).
+- Generated Jars from change-event converters and interception scripts.
+- Other Jars from custom libraries.

 ## Unsupported configurations

-Promotion of the following configuration changes is not supported:
+Promotion of the following resource configuration changes is not supported:

 - Inter-cluster Replication
 - Special attributes